paradisec-archive/nabu/README.md

     http://www.ethnologue.com/codes/default.asp#downloading

 * CountryCodes.tab
+* LanguageIndex.tab

 Copy them into the data directory, overwriting the existing files there

 run the different rake tasks to import them

     $ rake import:countries
+    $ rake import:languages

 All new countries will be added to the Nabu countries table.
+The new language codes of type "L" will be added to the Nabu language table.
+All mappings of language to countries will also be added to the countries_languages table.

 # OAI-PMH